skanikasaini6/KDD_Project/README.md

 ***Data Understanding:***

-The main objective is to forecast weekly sales for each department in 45 Walmart stores located in different regions and also to carry out statistical testing and validation of the models which features DataPreprocessing, Exploratory Data Analysis, modelling on train dataset and validating on a test dataset
+The main objective is to forecast weekly sales for each department in 45 Walmart stores located in different regions and also to carry out statistical testing and validation of the models which features DataPreprocessing, Exploratory Data Analysis, modeling on train dataset.

 1. Features.csv
 2. Stores.csv
 3. Train.csv
-4. Test.csv

 Features: Dataset Contains historical data of 45 stores in different regions for a period of 2 years.
 It includes major markdown events that happen throughout the year like Christmas, Labour Day, Thanksgiving, Super bowl.
 Other features like IsHoliday, Date, Fuel_Price can be used in Hypothesis.
            For Example the effect of sales during holiday seasons on each store on a weekly basis